Skip to main content

 5. Dataclasses (Python 3.7+)

-If you are writing a class just to hold data (like a struct), standard classes are verbose.
-Dataclasses automate the boilerplate (__init__, __repr__, __eq__).
+If you are writing a class just to hold data (like a struct in C or a record in Java), standard classes are verbose — you write __init__, __repr__, __eq__ by hand every time.
+Dataclasses automate this boilerplate while still giving you full control.

 @dataclass